koenbok/autoplay/readme.md

 This is a reimplementation of [Cactus](http://github.com/koenbok/Cactus) ideas with [Gulp](http://gulpjs.com).
 No fancy app, just a command line tool.

-#### Quick Start
+#### Quick start

 - `git clone https://github.com/motif/MoonbaseTemplate.git website.com` clone the template into a website.com folder where your site will live.
 - `cd website.com` navigate into your project folder
-- `make` start the default watch talk that builds your site and starts a web server that listens for changes.
+- `make` start the default watch task that builds your site and starts a web server that listens for changes.

+From this point you will see something like `Serving at: http://localhost:8000` and you can visit the address with your web browser.
+Every time you make a change, the content will be updated automatically.

 #### Goals

 - Speed, as larger Cactus projects became slow to work on.
 - Portability so everyone can start building right away.
+- As simple as possible.

 #### Features